abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Wallerstein, Immanuel Maurice — The Uncertainties of Knowledge
 * Wallerstein, Immanuel Maurice, 1930- — World-systems analysis : an introduction
 * Weber, Ernst & Shannon, Claude Elwood & Nebeker, Frederik — Claude E. Shannon: Collected Papers
+* West, Geoffrey — Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life, in Organisms, Cities, Economies, and Companies
 * Williams, Chancellor — Destruction of Black Civilization: Great Issues of a Race from 4500 B.C. to 2000 A.D.
 * Wolff,Jonathan — An Introduction to Political Philosophy
 * Wolin, Sheldon S. — Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism
 * Wolin, Sheldon S. — Politics and Vision: Continuity and Innovation in Western Political Thought - Expanded Edition
 * Wollstonecraft, Mary — A Vindication of the Rights of Woman (A Feminist Masterpiece)
+* Wu, Tim — The Attention Merchants: The Epic Scramble to Get Inside Our Heads
 * Zizek, Slavoj — Absolute Recoil: Towards a New Foundation of Dialectical Materialism
 * Zuboff, Shoshana — The Age of Surveillance Capitalism